What is Preboarding?

 Basically, preboarding is the activities a company does to get employees started in their new role - before they have started their first day at job.

 A lot can happen from the day a new employee accepts the job and until they actually start.
 With preboarding, the company can welcome new employees and introduce them to the company, the team, and the culture during this period.

 The new employee gets a solid foundation with insights into the company as well as the workflow, and the company remains top-of-mind with the employee, who also makes time to feel comfortable in relation to the new job.
 Most people in HR (recruitment) have tried to hire a new employee who quits in the last minute due to uncertainty and has therefore accepted another offer or stay in their current job.

-About 1/3 of the new employees decide in their first week whether they want to stay in the company or leave it.
+About one third of new employees decide in their first week whether they want to stay in the company or leave it.
 Therefore, it is important to make new people feel welcome and give them clarity on what to expect.

 Furthermore, there are several advantages associated with starting the start-up process early with preboarding, for example, less risk of recruitment failing, minimizing time-to-performance, and ensuring the new employees feel comfortable in their new role.

 You can involve new employees before their first day by, for example, inviting them on an internal communication channel such as Slack, so that they can gain insight into the language and the culture - as well as take part in the communication.

 In addition, you can digitize the preboarding process - by giving the newly hired access to the company's LMS, through which they can access start-up material, go through a training course and/or watch a film about the departments or management.
 Learn more about digital preboarding here.